port-labs/port-docs/docs/setup-your-port/setup-catalog/entities.md

 #### From the UI

-We would like to connect our newly `Package` entity to the `Microservice` entity we created above.
+We would like to connect our newly created `Package` entity to the `Microservice` entity we created above.

 ![Connect package to microservice](../../../static/img/setup-your-port/self-service-portal/entities/ConnectMStoPKG.png)

 #### Code Format
-We can also paste in the following content to create your first `Package`, in the `Json mode`.
+We can also paste in the following content to create our first `Package`, in `JSON mode`.

 ```json
 {